The Gardens Are Closed

 Roger and Linda created the Peace River Botanical and Sculpture Garden as a unique treasure for the Punta Gorda, Florida community and region.
 After 15 years of development, it opened to the public in 2017.
 Roger and Linda acquired and commissioned the garden’s whimsical sculptures during their international travels.
 The gardens were designed to preserve the natural environment and mangrove marshes unique to the Peace River.
 Roger and Linda worked tirelessly over the years building the extraordinary site, and have provided for significant future growth, with an ambitious master plan.

 Roger will be missed by his adoring wife of thirty years, Linda.
 He left behind two sons Stephen and wife Ani Tetrault and Michael Tetrault, as well as one daughter Danielle and husband Allen Gooch, and their children, William and Catherine Gooch.
 He is also survived by his five brothers Leonard, Raymond, Alfred, Paul, Richard, and many nieces and nephews.

 We celebrate the life of Roger and know that he would be pleased to see the continuation of his vision bloom.
-The family asks that in lieu of flowers that memorial gifts to his beloved Peace River Botanical & Sculpture Gardens, Inc. be given.
-You may donate online by clicking the donate button at the top of the page or mail directly to 5800 Riverside Dr. Punta Gorda, Fl 33982
+If you would like to make a memorial gift to his beloved Peace River Botanical & Sculpture Gardens, Inc., you may donate online by clicking the donate button at the top of the page or mail directly to 5800 Riverside Dr. Punta Gorda, Fl 33982